skx/marionette/README.md

 ## `shell`

-The shell module allows you to run shell-commands.
+The shell module allows you to run shell-commands, complete with redirection and pipes.

 Example: